rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

   - Use clear and simple language
   - Ensure the instruction is visible to all users
     -  By not moving the form fields up or down when displaying validation
-    -  By displaying instruction at the right place
+    -  By placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution
-      -  For a singular form element, directly below the field in error, replacing the bottom helper text if present
+    -  By displaying notifications directly below the field in error (note that this will overlay the bottom help text slot on cdr-inputs)
     -  For a group of elements such a form group of checkboxes, below the fieldset container
   - Use meaningful colors and iconography
   - Display it within the context of the action
-  - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution
   - Consider disabling the form submission to help direct the users attention to issues that exist
   - don't remove incorrect data entered by the user
   - don't provide validation messages for unfilled inputs until the users attempts to submit the form